-Upon the completion of the Offering and the acquisition of the Acquisition Properties, the Company will have outstanding 53,694,041 shares of Common Stock and an additional 18,463,920 shares of Common Stock will be reserved for issuance upon exchange of OP Units.
+Upon the completion of the Offering and the expected application of the net proceeds therefrom, the Company will have outstanding 58,694,041 shares of Common Stock and an additional 18,422,530 shares of Common Stock will be reserved for issuance upon exchange of OP Units.
 All outstanding shares of Common Stock will be freely tradeable by persons other than "affiliates" of the Company without restriction under the Securities Act, subject to the limitations on ownership set forth in the Company's Certificate and Bylaws.
 See "Description of Capital Stock--Restrictions on Transfers."
 The shares of Common Stock acquired in redemption of OP Units (the "Restricted Shares") will be "restricted" securities under the meaning of Rule 144 promulgated under the Securities Act ("Rule 144") and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including exemptions contained in Rule 144.
 As described below under "--Registration Rights," the Company has granted certain holders registration rights with respect to their shares of Common Stock.